Dr J. Francois Coetzee | Bio

 I hold a postgraduate diploma in aesthetic dentistry ( I could legitimately call myself a cosmetic dentist) but my treatment plans are wholeness, health and function driven, while everything is done in the most aesthetically possible way.

-I have 27 years’ experience in private practice and have done and continue to do numerous hands on and conference courses improving my knowledge and skills and repertoire of treatment modalities I offer I hold a Bachelors degree in dental surgery form the university of Pretoria that I passed with distinction (cum laude), I was awarded 9 of the 11 gold medals on offer as DUX of my class and was awarded academic honours and a Dean’s recommendation (which is the highest academic award an undergrad student could be awarded.)
-I did my national military service as a dentist in 1993 and 1994, working in a specialist practice with specialists in every discipline of dentistry and as such gained very valuable experience in those early years of developing my skills as a newly qualified dentist.
-3 Years later I completed my Post Graduate Diploma in Aesthetic dentistry at Stellenbosch University again passing with distinction (cum laude).
-I came to Durban in January 1995 and worked for 18 years in an association with one of Durban’s top dentists the late Dr Baranyay.
+I have 27 years experience in private practice and have done and continue to do numerous hands-on and conference courses improving my knowledge and skills and repertoire of treatment modalities I offer I hold a Bachelors degree in dental surgery from the University of Pretoria that I passed with distinction (cum laude), I was awarded 9 of the 11 gold medals on offer as DUX of my class and was awarded academic honours and a Dean’s recommendation (which is the highest academic award an undergrad student could be awarded.)
+I did my national military service as a dentist in 1993 and 1994, working in a specialist practice with specialists in every discipline of dentistry, and as such gained very valuable experience in those early years of developing my skills as a newly qualified dentist.
+3 years later I completed my Post Graduate Diploma in Aesthetic dentistry at Stellenbosch University again passing with distinction (cum laude).
+I came to Durban in January 1995 and worked for 18 years in an association with one of Durban’s top dentists the late Dr. Baranyay.
 I do have confidence in my skills, yet I also know my limitations and have no hesitation to make use of a network of dental specialists to assist in the procedures they are more qualified to deal with, all in the best interest of my patients.
-But I endeavour to keep track of my patient’s progress so that they never feel that they are sent from pillar to post without someone overseeing the whole process.
+But I endeavor to keep track of my patient’s progress so that they never feel that they are sent from pillar to post without someone overseeing the whole process.

 Practice Cost Structure